cristicmf/dao/README.md

 This is the a light-weight framework for modular systems of [Ethereum](https://ethereum.org/) contracts.
 It is meant to be used with Ethereum, or other chains that supports Ethereum contracts.
 It will get a better name.

 The contracts are written in the [Solidity](http://solidity.readthedocs.org/en/latest/index.html) language.
-The purpose of this library is to provide a secure and developer-friendly way to manage nontrivial smart-contract based applications.
-It is also meant to act as a template for extending, or just for educational purposes.
+The purpose of this library as of now is to act as a template for extending, or just for educational purposes.
+It may be given more purposes later.

-This is a contracts-only library.
-There is some javascript to help deploying and testing and such, but all of that is optional.
+This is a **contracts-only library**.
+There is some javascript to help deploying and testing and such, but all of that is optional, and is also only meant to be used when authoring.

 NOTE: Ethereum is still experimental, and so is this code.
 Using this on a chain where Ether has real value, or in any form of production environment is **not** recommended.